Academic freedom and freedom of expression are paramount values of UTS.

 - the reasonable and proportionate regulation necessary to discharge UTS’s duty to foster the wellbeing of students and staff

-Given its critical and foundational importance, UTS rights and responsibilities related to academic freedom and freedom of expression are embedded in a wide range of instruments.
-This page has information for staff, students, associates and visitors about our principles and how we integrate academic freedom into the activities of the university.
+Given its critical and foundational importance, UTS rights and responsibilities related to academic freedom and freedom of expression are integrated into the activities of the university and embedded in our policies, procedures and processes.

 What is academic freedom and freedom of expression?